Did you know not all photographers can shoot in low light?

 So how will you pick this photographer from the infinite options which are bound to pop up in your search engines?
 How do you trust him or her to crystallise these precious moments of your life?
 And how do you manage to procure these perfect frames without being broke for the rest of the year?

-If you are getting married soon, we know that when it comes to wedding photography these are the kind of dilemmas gnawing at your brain.
+If you are getting married soon, we know that when it comes to wedding photography in India these are the kind of dilemmas gnawing at your brain.
 Yes, it’s easy to get helplessly overwhelmed and then make a hasty, last-minute decision just so you can tick it off your ever-growing wedding to-do list.

 The good news is that you don’t have to.